serbouty/cs50x/README.md

 # CS50x 2025

-Learning fundamentals of computer science with native C code.
+Learning the basic concepts of computer science in native C.

 ## Week 0 - Scratch